benallfree/pbscript/readme.md

 PBScript runs in a secure sandboxed environment inside PocketBase.
 A simplified subset of PocketBase's hooks are available.
 Complete Typescript definitions are included.

-If you are a web programmer, you might be accustomed to using the [NodeJS API](https://nodejs.org/docs/latest/api/) or the browser [Web API](https://developer.mozilla.org/en-US/docs/Web/API) that you don't even realize those APIs are not core features of ECMAScript.
-Neither of those APIs are safe or allowed in the PocketBase execution environment.
+You might be accustomed to using the [NodeJS API](https://nodejs.org/docs/latest/api/) or the browser [Web API](https://developer.mozilla.org/en-US/docs/Web/API), but those APIs are not core features of ECMAScript.
+They are not safe or allowed in the PocketBase execution environment.

 Instead, your script runs in the `PocketBaseApi` execution environment. `PocketBaseApi` set of API calls to interact with PocketBase.
 With it, you can do CRUD, transactions, hook into PocketBase events, new API endpoints, and generally extend PocketBase.